 What is a secured debt consolidation loan?

-- Potentially reduce the interest you pay.
-This is especially true if some of your existing debts are under high-interest agreements
+- possibly reduce the interest you pay.
+This is especially true if some of your existing debts, such as debts after Christmas, are under high-interest agreements

-- Improve your credit rating by making successful repayments
+- improve your credit rating by making regular repayments

 What are the potential dangers of consolidating my debt?

-The benefits of debt consolidation loans are only applicable if you make your full monthly repayments on time.
-Before you agree to a consolidation loan, make sure it is the right option for you.
+Before you agree to a consolidation loan, make sure it’s the right option for you.
 Otherwise, you may end up in a worse situation than before.

-- If your current debts are close to settlement
+- your current debts are close to settlement

-- The fees for paying off your existing loans early are also so high they outweigh the benefits of taking out a new loan
+- the fees for paying off your existing loans early are so high they outweigh the benefits of taking out a new loan

 In the end, the final decision is yours.
-You must weigh up the benefits against the risks.
+You need to weigh up the benefits against the risks.

 How do I get a debt consolidation loan?

-There are generally two criteria that lenders will look at before offering a loan for debt consolidation.
-Your outstanding debt and your credit risk.
-These will determine whether you may consolidate.
-Lenders may only offer secured debt consolidation loans for bad credit.
+There are generally two criteria that lenders will look at before offering you a loan for debt consolidation:

 Will debt consolidation affect my credit score?